-How to Get a Car Dealer License: Step-By-Step Guide
+How to Get a Dealers License: Step-By-Step Guide

 Although each state will have their own unique requirements to get your auto dealer license, you can get a general idea of the steps you'll need to take to get your license in most states below.